Provincial Tuition Waiver Program

 The Provincial Tuition Waiver Program may on a case-by-case basis approve exceptions to program eligibility through a review of exceptional circumstances.
 To request a review, contact the Ministry System Navigator at tuitionwaiver@gov.bc.ca.

-The System Navigator at the Ministry of Post-Secondary Education and Future Skills consults with partner agencies, post-secondary institutions, students, and stakeholders around tuition waivers for former youth in care.
+The System Navigator at the Ministry of Post-Secondary Education and Future Skills consults with partner agencies, post-secondary institutions, students, and stakeholders around tuition waivers for current or former youth in care.

 Time in Care/Legal Status